GlockTian/fitts_choice/README.md

 3. Minimun size, Minimun distance
 4. Maximun size, Minimun distance

-(NOTE: For Participant who experience the Edit mode, let them adjust the size and distance themselves, for user who don’t experience the Edit mode, we will adjust the size and distance for them)
+(NOTE: For Participant who experience the Edit mode, let them adjust the size and distance themselves through setting button with our instruction, for user who don’t experience the Edit mode, we will adjust the size and distance for them)

 Step 5: